coufal/rfactor2-timed-server-control/README.md

 ### Prerequisites ###

-* Requires AutoHotKey to compile.
+* Use AutoHotKey to compile.